1. Penalties for Perjury | Initial Case Assessment and Legal Exposure

 This strengthened the argument that the statutory elements of perjury could not be satisfied.

-2. Evidence Submission and Strategic Defense
+2. Penalties for Perjury | Evidence Submission and Strategic Defense

-CCTV Footage and Digital Communication Evidence
+Cctv Footage and Digital Communication Evidence

 The client submitted CCTV video showing that she did not force her way into the complainant’s residence; instead, it was the complainant who physically pulled her inside.